 There are more empath traits outside of Orloff’s list.
-Due to high intuition, empaths usually sense when something is “off” with people or situations, or might see through people’s lies or deception.
-Because of their levels of intuition, empaths are easily able to connect to others on a heart-based level, as well as animals, the Earth, and the wider cosmos.
+Due to high intuition, empaths usually sense when something is “off” with people or situations, or else they might see through deceptions.
+Because of their levels of intuition, empaths are easily able to connect to others on a heart-based level, as well as to animals, the Earth, and the wider cosmos.

 Away from personal relationships, empaths are often drawn to the existential or “higher power” (something widely circulated in spiritual communities).
 All of these tendencies can make for a fulfilled life, or overwhelm.
 Part of the empath’s challenge is to integrate their sensing capabilities and, if that way inclined, find a wider meaning in their lives.

 I consume a lot of content, including empathy quotes.
-In addition to my personal experience, something my work exposes me to is not only to peer-reviewed research, psychological theories, and ancient wisdom, but also blog posts, social media, and the general zeitgeist of pop psychology.
+In addition to my personal experience, my work exposes me not only to peer-reviewed research, psychological theories, and ancient wisdom, but also blog posts, social media, and the zeitgeist of pop psychology.
 In a world of increasing polarization, certain narratives have formed around the empath, especially in opposition to “the narcissist.”

 Why this is problematic won’t be unpacked fully here.
 But I do wish to touch upon the shadow side of empathy.
 In psychology, the Dark Triad was discovered in 2002 by Delroy Paulhus and Kevin Williams.
 This covers the “dark” personality traits of narcissism (entitled self-importance), Machiavellianism (strategic exploitation and deceit), and psychopathy (callousness and cynicism).